Wandalen/wTools/module/core/data_fmt/docs/algorithm/005_column_fold_detection.md

 ### Trigger Condition

-Fold detection runs when all three conditions hold:
+Fold detection runs when all four conditions hold:

 1. `auto_fold` is `true` (default)
-2. Total row width exceeds terminal width after budget allocation and wrapping (Strategy 2)
+2. `auto_wrap` is also `true` (default) — fold detection is gated on wrapping being enabled, same as budget allocation (algorithm/004)
+3. No explicit `column_widths` override is set
-3. Style is not CSV/TSV (data formats never fold)
+4. Style is not CSV/TSV (data formats never fold)

-Header row is exempt — headers always render all columns inline, never fold.
+The fold point itself (Step 1) is computed unconditionally once the above hold; when no column's cumulative width exceeds the terminal budget, `determine_fold_point` returns `column_count` and nothing actually folds.

+Header row is folded identically to data rows — it is sliced at `fold_point`, so only primary column headers render inline.
+Overflow column headers are not emitted as their own continuation row; instead their names are used as labels inside each data row's continuation lines (Labeled/Stacked styles).

 ### Algorithm